 A recent study published in Journal of Diabetes Investigation, 2016 compared the effects of acetyl-l-carnitine with vitaminB12 in diabetic neuropathy.

 A 24-week therapy with these therapeutic agents led to a reduction in symptoms of neuropathy and also reduced disability associated with it.

 It also improved neurophysiological parameters.
 Acetyl-l-carnitine was found to be as effective as vitamin B12 in improving diabetic neuropathy.

 Quick Gist: Due to chronic use of anti-diabetes medication such as metformin, vitamin B12 deficiency is observed in the patients.
 This causes nerve damage.
 Supplementation with methylcobalamin (B12) is proven to provide symptomatic relief in this condition.

-Some studies suggest that vitamin B therapy may not be effective in some cases
+Some studies suggest that vitamin B therapy may not be effective in some cases of neuropathy

 Chronic kidney failure patients with peripheral polyneuropathy are found to respond to vitamin B6 therapy rather than vitamin B12 supplementation even if no vitamin B6 deficiency was observed.

 Interestingly high-dose vitamin B6 or pyridoxine supplementation is found to cause neuropathy.